• Home

 7. The landlord of my care home has not given me a written tenancy agreement or, the tenancy agreement does not set out the care services and meals and/or the charges for them that we agreed to.
 (Note: If you are applying for just this reason, the only remedy the Board can order is an abatement of rent, remedy 1 in Part 3 of this application)

-You can visit the Landlord and Tenant Board website and download a copy of the T2 the application at this link: http://www.ltb.gov.on.ca/stdprodconsume/groups/csc/@ltb/@forms/documents/form/stel02_111589.pdf
+You can visit the Landlord and Tenant Board website and access a copy of the T2 the application at this link:

 Tips on filing a Form T2

 • Attach written records documenting all dealings with the landlord about the complaint.
 This record should consist of copies of complaint letters, a complaints log (or journal) that details all occurrences of a violation, all the person-to-person discussions and/or phone conversations with the landlord and must include dates and times of contact with the landlord.
-You can access a ‘sample complaint letter’ on Page 6 of the FMTA GETTING REPAIRS DONE publication.
+You can access a ‘sample complaint letter’ at this link: https://eastyorktenantsgroup.com/residential-tenancy-act/repairs-and-maintenance-complaints/complaint-letters/

 • Attach photos of needed repairs to support your Form T2 application.